Ajay Singh (weightlifter)

 Ajay Singh (born 17 April 1997) is an Indian weightlifter who competes in the 81 kg weight class.
 He is a two-time Commonwealth Championships gold medalist.
 Singh lifted a total of 322 kg and also set a national record in Snatch round of 146 kg in 2021 Tashkent.

+In 2023, he won the gold medal in the men's 81 kg category at the 2023 Commonwealth Weightlifting Championships held at Noida.